euler-xyz/ethereum-vault-connector/docs/specs.md

 ## Vault Specification

 1. A Vault MAY either only allow to be called through the EVC or MAY allow to be called both through the EVC and directly.
 When the Vault is called though the EVC, it MUST rely on `getCurrentOnBehalfOfAccount` function for the currently authenticated Account on behalf of which the operation is being performed.
 The Vault MUST consider this the true value of `msg.sender` for authorization purposes.
-If the Vault is called directly, the Vault MAY perform the authentication itself and optionally use `callback` function on the EVC.
+If the Vault is called directly, the Vault MAY perform the authentication itself and optionally use `call` function on the EVC.
-1. In more complex cases, to avoid status-check-related issues, it is advised to use the `callback` function when Vault is called directly.
-It will ensure the Account and Vault Status Checks are always deferred, at least until the end of the `callback` call.
+1. In more complex cases, to avoid status-check-related issues, it is advised to use the `call` function when Vault is called directly.
+It will ensure the Account and Vault Status Checks are always deferred, at least until the end of the `call`.
 1. In order to support sub-accounts, operators, impersonation and permits, a Vault MUST be invoked via the EVC.
 1. When a user requests to perform an operation such as borrow, a Vault MUST call into the EVC in order to ensure that the Account has enabled this Vault as a Controller.
 For that purpose `getCurrentOnBehalfOfAccount` or `isControllerEnabled` functions SHOULD be used.
 1. Due to the fact that only the Controller can disable itself for the Account, a Vault MUST implement a standard `disableController` function that can be called by a user in order to disable the Controller if vault-specific conditions are met (typically, the Vault SHOULD check whether the Account has repaid its debt in full).
 If the vault-specific conditions are not met, the function MUST revert.